Alejogb1/job-board/blog-data/why-is-the-xgboost-classifier-producing-negative-predictions-when-using-objectivebinarylogistic.md

 id: "why-is-the-xgboost-classifier-producing-negative-predictions-when-using-objectivebinarylogistic"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I recall a particularly frustrating project a few years back where the same thing happened – xgboost stubbornly returning negative predictions despite using `objective: 'binary:logistic'`.
 It’s a classic head-scratcher, and it usually boils down to a few key issues that aren’t immediately obvious.
 So, let’s break it down, step-by-step, and I’ll walk you through what I’ve learned over the years.

-The core problem, when you see negative values from a classifier using `binary:logistic`, is that while *the logistic objective is meant to output probabilities*, the raw output of xgboost's internal model (before applying the sigmoid function inherent to the logistic objective) isn't constrained between 0 and 1.
+The core problem, when you see negative values from a classifier using `binary:logistic`, is that while _the logistic objective is meant to output probabilities_, the raw output of xgboost's internal model (before applying the sigmoid function inherent to the logistic objective) isn't constrained between 0 and 1.
 Think of it like this: xgboost, behind the scenes, is trying to optimize its internal parameters to best fit the training data.
-The `binary:logistic` objective acts as the loss function it uses, but initially, it's learning to generate *log-odds*—the logarithmic ratio of probabilities.
+The `binary:logistic` objective acts as the loss function it uses, but initially, it's learning to generate _log-odds_—the logarithmic ratio of probabilities.

-The `binary:logistic` objective doesn't *directly* force the final output into the probability space (0 to 1) until after applying the sigmoid function.
+The `binary:logistic` objective doesn't _directly_ force the final output into the probability space (0 to 1) until after applying the sigmoid function.
 Therefore, if the underlying score is strongly negative, the application of the sigmoid function might still result in a very small (yet still positive) probability.
-But if you are seeing actual negative numbers returned *by the predict method*, something has likely gone wrong in how the predictions are being accessed or interpreted.
+But if you are seeing actual negative numbers returned _by the predict method_, something has likely gone wrong in how the predictions are being accessed or interpreted.

 Let's dissect the common culprits I've seen.